OSEA Collective Bargaining Agreement

 B. Notice of Layoff

-eliminated, the layoff will occur within the affected job title or, if there is more than one equally- ranked job title in that job classification group, within those equally-ranked titles.
+- The District reserves the right to determine positions to be eliminated.
+When a position is to be eliminated, the layoff will occur within the affected job title or, if there is more than one equally ranked job title in that job classification group, within those equally-ranked titles.

-The employee to be laid off will be determined by inverse order of unbroken length of service with the District, except that an employee with lesser seniority may be retained when:
+- The employee to be laid off will be determined by inverse order of unbroken length of service with the District, except that an employee with lesser seniority may be retained when:

-- the operational needs of the position require special occupational skills; or
+- The operational needs of the position require special occupational skills; or

-When the layoff is in a job classification with more than one equally-ranked job title, the least senior employee holding one of those job titles will be given the notice of layoff and the remaining employees in those job titles will be reassigned to cover the remaining jobs.
-However, a less senior employee may be retained, and the next senior employee laid off instead, if the less senior employee has unique skills or abilities which are necessary for a remaining job and which cannot be learned by more senior employees in the classification group within ten (10) days.
+- When the layoff is in a job classification with more than one equally-ranked job title, the least senior employee holding one of those job titles will be given the notice of layoff and the remaining employees in those job titles will be reassigned to cover the remaining jobs.

 C. Bumping Rights

-An employee who is given the initial notice of layoff under paragraph B of this article can either accept the layoff or can use his or her seniority to exercise bumping rights.
-A request to bump must be made within five (5) days of receipt of the layoff notice.
-The bumping right can be exercised to assume the position of the least senior employee who holds a job title in the next lower rank in the classification group, as long as the bumping employee has greater seniority than that other employee.
+- An employee who is given the initial notice of layoff under paragraph B of this article can either accept the layoff or can use their seniority to exercise bumping rights.
+A request to bump must be made to the designated Human Resources administrator within forty-eight (48) hours of receipt of the layoff notice.

-Employees who are to be laid off may not bump employees with less seniority in higher ranking job titles within the classification group.
+- Employees who are to be laid off may not bump employees with less seniority in higher ranking job titles within the classification group.

 D. Reduction in Hours

-Employees reduced in hours, such that the employee is reduced to a lower insurance benefit level, shall be placed on the recall list for the position they currently hold, and will be offered, in seniority order, transfer to any opening that would restore them to the previous benefit level.
+- Employees reduced in hours, such that the employee is reduced to a lower insurance benefit level, shall be placed on the recall list for the position they currently hold, and will be offered, in seniority order, transfer to any opening that would restore them to the previous benefit level.
 They must respond within twenty-four (24) hours of any such offer.
 If they refuse the transfer, they will be removed from recall list.
-Employees affected by this article will continue to receive the higher insurance benefit contribution for a period of three (3) months after the reduction in hours.

 E. Recall

-Employees laid off shall be placed on a layoff list in order of length of service in the District and may be recalled to any job they can do as determined by the District, provided no other employee with greater length of service in that job title(s) is on layoff and available for work.
-Layoff status shall automatically terminate twenty-seven (27) months after the effective day of such layoff.
-No new employees will be hired into job title(s)from which employees have been laid off for less than twenty-seven (27) months and who are qualified to perform all aspects of the job.
-Employees who have bumped into a lower-paying position or have been bumped shall retain recall rights to their original job position through these recall provisions.
+- Employees laid off shall be placed on a layoff list in order of length of service in the District and may be recalled to any job they can do as determined by the District, provided no other employee with greater length of service in that job title(s) is on layoff and available for work.

-If a laid off employee is recalled by the District, the employee has twenty-four (24) hours from the receipt of the notification to the last employee-provided contact information, to accept or reject the position.
+- If a laid off employee is recalled by the District, the employee has twenty-four (24) hours from the receipt of the notification to the last employee-provided contact information, to accept or reject the position.
 If the position is accepted, the employee has ten (10) working days to report.
 If the employee rejects the offer or fails to report within ten (10) days, it will be considered voluntary termination.

 ARTICLE 16 HOLIDAYS

-Classified employees who work twelve (12) months shall be granted eleven (11) paid holidays per year.
-The paid holidays shall be Labor Day, Veterans Day, Thanksgiving Day, Presidents Day, Memorial Day, Christmas, New Years, 4th of July, Martin Luther King’s Birthday, Day after Thanksgiving, and Juneteenth.
+- Classified employees who work twelve (12) month schedules shall be granted eleven (11) paid holidays per year.
+The paid holidays shall be Labor Day, Veterans Day, Thanksgiving Day, the day after Thanksgiving Day, Christmas, New Year’s Day, Martin Luther King Jr. Day, Presidents Day, Memorial Day, Juneteenth and Independence Day.

-Classified employees who are designated as less than 212 days, shall be granted seven (7) paid holidays per year.
-The paid holidays are Labor Day, Veterans Day, Thanksgiving Day, the day after Thanksgiving Day, Martin Luther King’s Birthday, Presidents Day and Memorial Day.
+- Classified employees who are designated as less than two hundred twelve (212) day schedules shall be granted seven (7) paid holidays per year.
+The paid holidays are Labor Day, Veterans Day, T hanksgiving Day, the day after Thanksgiving Day, Martin Luther King Jr. Day, Presidents Day and Memorial Day.
+Employees who are scheduled for one hundred eighty-six (186) days and start work the day after Labor Day shall be eligible for the Labor Day holiday.

-Holiday pay shall be based upon the employee’s pay rate and number of hours identified on the employee’s salary notice.
-To qualify for holiday pay, the employee must be actively at work and work his/her scheduled work day the day before and the day after the holiday or be on an authorized paid absence approved by his/her supervisor.
-Less than twelve (12) month employees who work at least twenty (20) days in their regular job classification during July
+- To qualify for holiday pay, the employee must be actively at work and work their scheduled work day the day before and the day after the holiday or be on an authorized paid absence approved by their supervisor.

-The District will determine the school calendar and designate the holidays for the succeeding school year prior to the start of that school year.
-The parties recognize that such schedule of holidays may be subject to determinations concerning holidays made by courts and other government agencies; or necessitated by rescheduling due to budget failures or school closures.
-Employees who start work the day after Labor Day and who are scheduled for 186 days shall be eligible for the Labor Day holiday.
+- The parties recognize that such schedule of holidays may be subject to determinations concerning holidays made by courts and other government agencies, or necessitated by rescheduling due to budget failures or school closures.

 ARTICLE 17 VACATIONS